admire-eurohpc/ic/README.md

   registered within the job `<jobid>`

-- `job:<jobid>` store the feature of a job as passed by the tasks running in the allocation: number of associated nodes and tasks.
+- `job:<jobid>` store the feature of a job as passed by the tasks running in the allocation: number of associated cpus and nodes.